King Lear: Opera

+Giuseppe Verdi commissioned a libretto for a proposed opera, Re Lear, but no music was ever composed.

 German composer Aribert Reimann's opera Lear premiered on 9 July 1978.

 Japanese composer's Toshio Hosokawa's opera Vision of Lear premiered on 19 April 1998 at the Munich Biennale.

 Finnish composer Aulis Sallinen's opera Kuningas Lear premiered on 15 September 2000.

 Novels

 Jane Smiley's 1991 novel A Thousand Acres, winner of the Pulitzer Prize for Fiction, is based on King Lear, but set in a farm in Iowa in 1979 and told from the perspective of the oldest daughter.

 The 2009 novel Fool by Christopher Moore is a comedic retelling of King Lear from the perspective of the court jester.

 Edward St Aubyn's 2017 novel Dunbar is a modern retelling of King Lear, commissioned as part of the Hogarth Shakespeare series.

 On 27 March 2018, Tessa Gratton published a high fantasy adaptation of King Lear titled The Queens of Innis Lear with Tor Books.

 Preti Taneja’s 2018 novel We That Are Young is based on King Lear and set in India.

 The 2021 novel Learwife by J. R. Thorpe imagines the story of Lear's wife and the mother of his children, who is not present in the play.